Machine-learning Guided Search for Phonon-mediated Superconductivity in Boron and Carbon Compounds: Results

 \subsection{Overview of DFPT calculations}

 After the crystal structures of B and C compounds have been collected, the next step as shown in Fig.1 is to do HT calculations with DFPT on EPC properties for compounds with both known and unknown T$_c$ using our recently developed high-throughput electronic structure package (HTESP) \cite{htesp}.
 We performed DFPT calculations and computed EPC properties using the isotropic Eliashberg approximation.
 The accuracy of the EPC data is crucial for building reliable ML models.
 We have encountered two major challenges in the HT calculations with DFPT.
 One is the convergence with respect to BZ sampling and the other is dynamic instability.
 The first obstacle involved determining appropriate BZ samplings (\textbf{k-} and \textbf{q-} meshes) to compute the EPC properties, as these calculations become computationally expensive with dense meshes.
 To reduce the computational cost, we initiated an efficient screening by using a \textbf{k-}point mesh that accurately describes the ground-state structures and energetics.
 EPC quantities are then interpolated to fine \textbf{k}-mesh only twice the size of the coarse \textbf{k}-mesh.
 But we noticed that calculations with such grid combination can lead to inaccurate predictions, with discrepancies as high as approximately 10\% of the total compounds with known T$_c$, giving NSC for known SC and vice versa.
 To address this problem, we developed an ansatz test to assess the convergence of T$_c$ with respect to the \textbf{k-}point mesh.
 This approach leverages the decaying behavior of T$_c$ with respect to Gaussian broadening width ($\sigma$), which is used in the double-delta integration. {Initially, we acquired results using the DFPT method with the \textbf{k}-point mesh size from the MP database.
 Subsequently, we assessed the convergence of these results based on the convergence ansatz test.
 To ensure convergence, we repeated calculations with denser k-mesh for the cases where results did not pass this test.
-We applied this technique to the 113 dynamically stable compounds, and obtained reasonable accuracy for the calculated T$_c$ with a mean absolute error (MAE) of 2.21 K compared to experimental data.
-Further details regarding the convergence with respect to the \textbf{k-} and \textbf{q-}point meshes are discussed in the Method section and SM.
+We applied this technique to the 113 dynamically stable compounds, and obtained reasonable accuracy for the calculated T$_c$ with a mean absolute error (MAE) of 2.21 K compared to experimental data, as presented in Supplementary Figure S2 (b). { Moreover, incorporating dynamically unstable compounds further improves the dataset quality, as evidenced in supplementary Fig.~S2(c)–(d) by the enhanced $R^2_{log}$ score in the $\log(T_c)$ comparison with experiment.} Further details regarding the convergence with respect to the \textbf{k-} and \textbf{q-}point meshes are discussed in the Method section and SM.
 In addition to the 113 dynamically stable compounds with known T$_c$, we also computed the EPC properties of 268 compounds of unknown T$_c$ with dynamical stability, resulting from the ML-guided search as summarized in Fig.1.